 Every professional grower knows that it’s crucial to monitor your plants during their growth.

-By checking up on your plants regularly, you can spot and solve serious problems before they affect the growth.
+By checking up on your plants regularly, you can spot and solve serious problems before they affect their growth.

 Many LEDs found on the market today emit a dazzling light that makes it harder for the grower to see their indoor plants clearly.
 Those lamps mostly emit red and blue light, producing a final purple color that reduces visibility.

 Although it might sound like a minor problem, it’s actually very serious.
-Most indoor gardeners avoid buying those “blurple” lights for that reason.
+Most indoor gardeners avoid buying those “purple” lights for that reason.

 Modern LEDs have resolved that problem by adding good quantities of green light to the spectrums of their lamps.